Promotion Evaluation Q&A June 1 2022

 We have specifically addressed this concern by assuring that 2 of the 3 controls will be of the same gender as the prospect.
 In other words, a female prospect will have 2 female controls and 1 male control.
 A male prospect will have 2 male controls and one female control.

 I sometimes don’t play well with certain partners.
-I’m concerned that this may happen to me during the PE.
+I’m concerned that this may happen to me during my evaluation.

 Is stacking permitted during an Evaluation?